Shopify/bluejay/bluejay-validator/README.md

 # `bluejay-validator`

-`bluejay-validator` provides validation of GraphQL executables with future plans to add validation for schemas.
+`bluejay-validator` provides validation of GraphQL executables with (in progress) validation for schemas.